kubernetes/enhancements/keps/sig-node/20191205-container-streaming-requests.md

 complicates configuration, and opens the cluster to potential security risks.
 This is a proposal to consolidate the current options into a single supported configuration.
 Specifically, it proposes:

-1. Graduate `ValidateProxyRedirects` to GA
-2. Deprecate the Kubelet's `--redirect-container-streaming` feature
+1. Deprecate the Kubelet's `--redirect-container-streaming` feature
-3. Deprecate the `StreamingProxyRedirects` feature
+2. Deprecate the `StreamingProxyRedirects` feature

 ## Motivation